J&J Medical Connect

 • The approved SPRAVATO dosing and administration recommendations are based on the dosing protocol utilized within the phase 3 treatment-resistant depression (TRD) program.

-• In a post hoc analysis of the open-label, phase 3, safety study (SUSTAIN3), patients who relapsed on SPRAVATO conjunctively with an oral antidepressant (AD) during the SUSTAIN-1 study (after attaining stable response or remission) benefited from receiving a second induction and optimization/maintenance (OP/M) treatment based on the Montgomery-Åsberg Depression Rating Scale (MADRS) and Patient Health Questionnaire 9-item (PHQ-9) scores.
-Patients received flexible, twice-weekly dosing of SPRAVATO during the 4-week second induction phase and weekly, every other week, or every 4-week dosing during the variable duration OP/M phase.1
+• In a post hoc analysis of the open-label, phase 3, safety study (SUSTAIN3), patients who relapsed on SPRAVATO conjunctively with an oral antidepressant (AD) during the SUSTAIN-1 study (after attaining stable response or remission) benefited from receiving a second induction and optimization/maintenance (OP/M) treatment based on the MADRS and Patient Health Questionnaire 9-item (PHQ-9) scores.
+Patients received flexible, twice-weekly dosing of SPRAVATO during the 4-week second induction phase and weekly, every other week, or every 4-week dosing during the variable duration OP/M phase.3

 • In a post hoc analysis of the phase 3, open-label, TRD safety study (SUSTAIN-2), adjustments in SPRAVATO dosing frequency based on a symptom-based algorithm during the OP/M phase were associated with a likelihood of positive outcomes based on the Clinical Global Impression-Severity (CGI-S) score.
-Patients worsening on every other week SPRAVATO dosing experienced improved outcomes when switched to weekly dosing.2
+Patients worsening on every other week SPRAVATO dosing experienced improved outcomes when switched to weekly dosing.4

 • A majority of patients who were nonresponders from a 4-week study of SPRAVATO in elderly TRD patients experienced improvements in depressive symptoms following a second induction course of twice-weekly dosing when they continued into another open-label safety study.
-During this open-label study, 69.5% of patients achieved response and 46.3% achieved remission.3
+During this open-label study, 69.5% of patients achieved response and 46.3% achieved remission.5

 • Dosing regimens outside of the prescribing information should be at the discretion of the clinician.
-As with existing ADs, there may be a need to individualize treatment if clinically appropriate.

-• Evers et al (2022)4 reported a case of an elderly woman with TRD treated with SPRAVATO whose symptoms worsened after switching to weekly maintenance treatments but was able to achieve remission after switching back to twice-weekly dosing for a period of 2 months.
+• Evers et al (2022)6 reported a case of an elderly woman with TRD treated with SPRAVATO whose symptoms worsened after switching to weekly maintenance treatments but was able to achieve remission after switching back to twice-weekly dosing for a period of 2 months.

 CLINICAL DATA